Melinda Katz: Personal life

-Katz was in a relationship with Curtis Sliwa, the founder of the Guardian Angels and later the 2021 and 2025 Republican nominee for New York City mayor, and separated from him in 2014; they have two children together, conceived in vitro over the previous five years.
-She is named in a court case involving Sliwa, accused by his ex-wife, Mary, of diverting money to Katz while still married to Mary, as part of a plan to build a "nest egg" with Katz prior to moving in with her.
-On February 14, 2015, the New York Daily News reported that Katz and Sliwa had separated on Election Day 2014.
-Katz now lives with their children in Forest Hills.
+Katz was in a relationship with Curtis Sliwa, the founder of the Guardian Angels, and separated from him in 2014.
+They have two children together, conceived through in vitro fertilization.
+The children were conceived from sperm donated by Sliwa, during a time when he and Katz were not dating.
+In 2012, Sliwa's ex-wife Mary sued Katz and Sliwa, accusing Sliwa of diverting money to Katz while he was still married to Mary, as part of a plan to build a "nest egg" for Katz and their children prior to moving in with her.
+The lawsuit was dismissed.
+Sliwa was later the 2021 and 2025 Republican nominee for New York City mayor.
+Katz now lives with their two sons in her Forest Hills childhood home.